AbhiMayadam/Waifu2x-Usage/index.md

 # How do I get and use Waifu2x?

-There is 3 different versions
+There are 3 different versions
 1. [Waifu2x-ncnn-vulkan](https://github.com/f11894/waifu2x-ncnn-vulkan-GUI/releases)
 2. [Waifu2x-caffe](https://github.com/lltcggie/waifu2x-caffe/releases)
 3. [Waifu2x-Colab](https://colab.research.google.com/drive/1RjyCk30cc24ez1-a1Qa3CP3g_yk9AJwq) (There is a guide in the link itself, but I will make a more detailed guide eventually)

-Waifu2x-ncnn-vulkan will run on basically any hardware from 2014 and later, waifu2x-caffe will run only on Nvidia GPUs (and CPU, but that's slow as balls, so don't even think about it) and Waifu2x-Colab is an implementation of Waifu2x-ncnn vulkan that runs on Google's servers and is based around your Google Drive, and this only needs access to a web browser.
+Waifu2x-ncnn-vulkan will run on basically any hardware from 2014 and later, waifu2x-caffe will run only on Nvidia GPUs (and CPU, but that's slow as balls, so don't even think about it) and Waifu2x-Colab is an implementation of Waifu2x-ncnn vulkan that runs on Google's servers and can read files directly from your Google Drive.
+This only needs a web browser to run.

 ## How to check what GPU do you have?
 1. Right click on the taskbar and launch Task Manager and click on more details if your Task Manager looks like this.